Lymah123/100-days-of-code/daily-journal.md

 Day 1: 01/04/25

 I completed the mandatory part of the competency test for Demand under the Summer of Bitcoin.
 I started the optional part of it too.

+Day 2: 02/04/25

+Today, I solved an issue and created a Pull Request on the Mifos Apache/Fineract repository.
+I received feedback on my PR and will work on addressing it.
+Next, I'll request a new review.

+Day 3: 03/04/25

+I made suggested changes based on the reviewer's feedback.